microsoftgraph/msgraph-sdk-powershell/src/Identity.Governance/Identity.Governance/docs/v1.0-beta/Microsoft.Graph.Identity.Governance.md

 Update the navigation property roleInfo in privilegedRoleAssignments

 ### [Update-MgPrivilegedRoleAssignmentRoleInfoSetting](Update-MgPrivilegedRoleAssignmentRoleInfoSetting.md)
-Update the role settings for the given role setting.
+Update the navigation property settings in privilegedRoleAssignments
-A privilegedRoleSettings object will be returned.

 ### [Update-MgPrivilegedRoleAssignmentRoleInfoSummary](Update-MgPrivilegedRoleAssignmentRoleInfoSummary.md)
 Update the navigation property summary in privilegedRoleAssignments

 ### [Update-MgPrivilegedRoleSetting](Update-MgPrivilegedRoleSetting.md)
-Update the role settings for the given role setting.
+Update the navigation property settings in privilegedRoles
-A privilegedRoleSettings object will be returned.

 ### [Update-MgPrivilegedRoleSummary](Update-MgPrivilegedRoleSummary.md)
 Update the navigation property summary in privilegedRoles